 “I pledge on my honor that I have not violated the Appalachian State University Academic Integrity Code.”

 Cheating.
-Intentionally using, attempting to use, or giving unauthorized assistance or materials in an effort to gain academic advantage.
+Using, attempting to use, or giving unauthorized assistance or materials in an effort to gain academic advantage.

 False Information.
 Providing false academic information in any form, regardless of communication method (e.g. e-mail or other electronic communication), with the intent to deceive or mislead.